tkhyn/djangorecipebook/README.rst

    - you are using Django 1.7+ and provide a value for the ``south`` option
    - or you are using Django < 1.7, whatever the value of the ``south`` option

-When using south migrations, the ``--init`` command line option can be provided when invoking the script. ``--init`` has no effect whatsoever on Django 1.7+ migrations.
+When using south migrations, the ``--initial`` command line option can be provided when invoking the script. ``--initial`` has no effect whatsoever on Django 1.7+ migrations.